Wednesday, March 4, 2026

 THEO OF GOLDEN by Allen Levi

 A mysterious 86-year-old Portuguese man named Theo moves from New York to Golden, Georgia (fictional town), for reasons unknown.
 A coffee shop in Golden called the Chalice has a wall displaying 92 well-drawn portraits of Golden residents, and Theo decides to buy them, one by one, and bestow them upon the person depicted.
 When I saw where this was going, I was glad this book was only 400 pages, as I figured the author could not include all 92 of these denizens’ backstories.
 Our title do-gooder gains some beloved friends in the process of presenting these gifts, including a CPA, a homeless woman, a street musician, a one-armed bartender, and a cellist.
-Theo remains a mystery man until the very end, but, other than that, suspense is severely lacking, as is any serious conflict.
+Theo remains a man of mystery until the very end, but, other than that, suspense is severely lacking, as is any serious conflict.
 Both the writing and the subject matter are pablum suitable for a sixth grader.
 I felt that the book was making a point about empathy and human kindness, but if I wanted to hear a sermon, I would go to church.
 On that note, Theo speaks often of heaven and is a regular church service attendee.
 Ultimately, his main motivation seems to be atonement, but the eventual revelation of Theo’s history does not provide the jolt I was hoping for.
 All in all, this book is so sweet that it made my teeth hurt.

 No comments: